 Hi!
 My name is Shelly Cole.
 Born and raised in Tulsa, I decided in second grade that I wanted to be a teacher.
 This is my 23rd year in education.
 I am currently the art teacher at Hoover Elementary in Tulsa but have worked in several capacities with grades PK-6th.
 In my spare time, I enjoy traveling, working puzzles, painting, and spending time with friends and family.
 I am looking forward to my second summer with the Camp Explore program.

-Tami has been the owner and director of Midtown School of Performing Arts (MSPA) for the last 18 years.
+Tami has been the owner and director of Midtown School of Performing Arts (MSPA) for the last 20 years.
 She has been a vocalist since the age of 8 and you can find her singing at Holy Family Cathedral or at weddings around town.
 She has sung in venues around the world including in Rome and Florence Italy and Carnegie Hall in NYC.
 She has had a passion for music and the arts since she can remember and loves to share it with kids of all ages.
 Her studio is located in midtown Tulsa and offers private lessons in many instruments and voice, Rock 101, Music Theatre and the program that started it all, Bounce'n Beethovens, her preschool music class and curriculum.
 In 2010, Tami signed an exclusive agreement with Royal Caribbean Cruises to offer her Bounce'n Beethoven curriculum on the RCCL fleet of ships.
 She tweaked the program and now you can find her Maritime Music on nearly every ship in the Royal Caribbean fleet.
 Not only is she a businesswoman and vocalist but the most favorite hat she wears is that of wife and mom.
-She has been married to her wonderful husband, David, for 26 years.
-They have two amazing children, Zac and Megan, whom both are currently attending the University of Tulsa.
-She also has 6 (yes six!) fur babies whom she loves and adores!
+She has been married to her wonderful husband, David, for 27 years.
+They have two amazing adult children, Zac and Megan, whom are her most cherished blessings.
+She also has 5 fur babies whom she loves and adores!